mrolle45/scopetools/docs/Rules.md

 - **ns.load_binding(var)** -> Binding.
 The Binding holding the current value, or Binding.unbound.
 It varies with the type of the ns and the context of the var.
 The algorithm is here[^binding-algo].

-[^binding-algo]: Algorithm for ns.load_binding(var):
+[^binding-algo]: **Algorithm for ns.load_binding(var)**:
     - if a CLOS ns:
         - return ns.binder(var)[var].
     - If a CLASS or EVEX ns, this depends on which context the variable is.
         - if usage is GLOB_DECL, return ns.global_binding(var).
 Note, type can be GLOB without usage being GLOB_DECL.
         - check ns[var].
 If this is bound, return it.
         Note that if var is not LOCAL, it is still possible for var to be bound, in special circumstances [^extra-bindings].
         - if type is LOCAL or GLOBAL,
           - return ns.global_binding(var).
         - if type is FREE,
           - return ns.free_binding(var).
     - If the GLOB ns:
         - return ns.global_binding(var).

 - **ns.global_bindings** -> Bindings.
 Used for lookup of  `var` as a global variable.
 Same as `ns.glob.bindings` except in an EVEX.
 - **ns.global_binding(var)** -> Binding.
 Lookup of `var` as a global variable.
 Same as `ns.global_bindings.global_binding(var)`.